Ultimate Disney World Packing List Tips: What to Bring & Unique Ideas

 Alright, as promised, here’s our Disney packing checklist…

 This Walt Disney World packing checklist includes a bunch of the above unique items that we recommend to improve your Disney trip, plus more common things that you won’t want to forget, too.
-Note that you don’t need to pack everything on this list–it covers all of the important stuff but might be more than you, personally need.
+Once again, you should NOT pack everything on this list for Walt Disney World.
+It simply covers all of the important stuff that you might need.
+No one is going to need all of this stuff.

 With this list, we tried to skip things that are unnecessary (like shampoo, conditioner, a first aid kit, etc.) because you can find them in your hotel room or in the parks, or because they aren’t realistically necessary for most people.
 There’s the temptation to over-pack (especially with all the clever ideas on this list), and that should be resisted.
 There’s no need for 3 suitcases per person on a weeklong trip to Walt Disney World! 😉